 FAQ 21.
-Requests from the Building Control Authority for a revised notice, or additional information, or fee.
+Requests from the Building Control Authority for a Revised notice, or Additional Information, or Fee.
+(Article 10 & 20A Building Control Regulations)

 - No works shall commence without a Valid Commencement Notice in compliance with Article 9 of S.I.
-No. 496 of 1997. - In the case of a request for a revised notice, or additional information, or fee, under Article 8 of S.I.
-No. 9 of 2014, or Article 20A (3)(c)(ii) of S.I.
-No 351 of 2009 where the Building Control Authority has not received such a response, an applicant cannot commence works before such revised notice, or additional information, or fee, has been received by the Local Authority?
+No. 496 of 1997. - In the case of - Article 10 for a Commencement Notice, request for a revised notice, additional information, or fee, or - Article 20A (3)(c) for a 7 Day Notice, request/require the applicant to furnish such further or amended plans, calculations, specifications, documents or particulars or such additional fee, as may be necessary to comply. - Where the Building Control Authority has not received such a response, an owner cannot commence works before such revised notice, or additional information, fee, or further amended plans... have been received by the Building Control Authority.

-FAQ 22.
+AQ 22.
 What is a Certificate of Compliance on Completion?